 Zines at Barnard

-Barnard's zines are created by womxn and non-binary people, with a collection emphasis on zines by women of color and a new (2019) effort to acquire more zines by transwomen.
+Barnard's zines are created by women and transfeminine people, with a collection emphasis on zines by BIPOC women/transfeminine and by transwomen of all races and ethnicities.
 We collect zines on feminism and femme identity by people of all genders.
 The zines are personal and political publications on activism, anarchism, body image, third wave feminism, gender, parenting, queer community, riot grrrl, sexual assault, trans experience, and other topics.

 Add Your Zine